RickKnockout/AEMulti/README.md

 # AEMulti
 Script for Astro Empires.
-Adds a ton of features to it, I can't even begin to list them all here.
+Auto builds structures.
+Planned to auto build and gather fleet but never got around to it.
+Stopped development some time ago due to real life obligations.

 Rick